-About The Double Arm Block
+The Double Arm Block

-If you want a virtually impregnable defence, make sure that you understand how and why we use the double arm block.
+If you want a really string and effective boxing defence, make sure that you understand how and why we use the double arm block.
 It’s not a passive, weak defence.
 On the contrary, the double arm block is one of the core, reactive boxing techniques in any situation where you need to advance quickly and safely.
-Enjoy the video, check out the common faults and as always leave your comments!

-The Mechanics Of The Double Arm Block
+The Mechanics of the Double Arm Block

-- From the boxing stance, on sight of an incoming shot, bring the arms together, turning the palms inwards towards your face and raising the fists to only about the level of the eyebrows.
+1. From the boxing stance, on sight of an incoming shot, bring the arms together, turning the palms inwards towards your face and raising the fists to only about the level of the eyebrows.

-- When the shot has been blocked, return the hands to the guard position.
+2. When the shot has been blocked, return the hands to the guard position.

 Common Faults When Blocking Hooks